• Skip to primary navigation

 How long will frozen raspberries last?

-Raspberries will last up to one in year in a deep freezer.
+Raspberries will last up to one year in a deep freezer.

 I often freeze blackberries and blueberries using this same technique.

-You might also want to check out these articles for freezing peaches and freezing rhubarb.
+You might also want to check out these articles for freezing peaches, freezing blueberries, and freezing rhubarb.

-If you grow your own raspberries, you might want to read How to Prune Raspberries.
+If you grow your raspberries, you'll want to read How to Prune Raspberries.

 A bowlful of frozen raspberries.